We may earn affiliate commissions for the recommended products. Learn more.

 How to open ports on a VPN

 Compared to forwarding ports on a hardware router, doing the same on a VPN is relatively simple.
-However, not every provider supports port forwarding, so do your research before purchasing a VPN.
-Also, since the process of forwarding ports differs for every VPN provider, look for specific instructions on their website.
+However, not every VPN provider supports port forwarding, so do your research before purchasing a VPN.
+Also, since the process of forwarding ports differs for every VPN provider, look for specific instructions on its website.

 Common problems with port forwarding